History of Rochester, Kent: Norman

 The events of 1066 initiated a period of change for Rochester.
 In 1067, William's half brother Odo was created Earl of Kent.
-During the period 1067–1076 Odo acquired land all over England including much of the land of the lands that once belonged to Rochester Cathedral.
+During the period 1067–1076 Odo acquired land all over England including much of the land that once belonged to Rochester Cathedral.
 At the Trial of Penenden Heath in that year the land was recovered.
 In 1077 Gundulf was consecrated Bishop of Rochester.

 One of the first acts Gundulf performed as bishop was to found a hospital for the poor and leprous.
-Of the original buildings only the chapel survives, the new St. Bartholomew's Hospital is of 19th century construction.
+Of the original buildings only the chapel survives, the new St. Bartholomew's Hospital is of 19th-century construction.

 The cathedral was by now four and a half centuries old and had become derelict.
 Always under the ecclesiastical and financial shadow of Canterbury, by the end of Siward's episcopate (1058–1075) it was served by four or five canons "living in squalor and poverty".
 That it had remained secular is not in doubt; one of the canons, Æthelric, became priest of Chatham and made a gift to the cathedral for the soul and burial of Godgifu, his wife.

 With the income from the restored lands Gundulf started to rebuild the cathedral in 1080 a little to the east of its previous site.
 The church had a threefold purpose: it became the heart of the new Benedictine priory of St Andrew's, it was the seat (cathedra) of the Bishop of Rochester and it housed the parochial altar of St Nicholas' which served the city.
 This first phase of the cathedral was complete by 1130.
 About five years earlier, the Textus Roffensis had been written.
 It contains the foundation charters of the cathedral and diocese, two copies of pre-Conquest Kent parishes and the Laws of Ethelbert (referred to above).
 The textus also contains a catalogue of the books in the cathedral library at that time.
 One hundred and sixteen volumes are named.